Air fryer canned potatoes

 These air fryer canned potatoes work so well as part of a main meal, and are the perfect easy side dish.
 They'd also work great as air fryer smashed potatoes.

-1 tin of canned potatoes – the ones I purchased were new baby potatoes in water, 567g in volume, 345g once drained.
+1 tin of canned potatoes - I tend to purchase the baby potatoes to make air fryer baby potatoes (these ones) they are around 300-350g once drained.
 Any similar quantity will be fine!

 Salt and pepper